jacobkrit/Docker-Data-Transfer/README.md

 15. gain file <= **type: String**

 **Note:** This application uses Docker to facilitate simpler program modifications between various lab/office devices while collecting, transferring, and storing chemical data.
 Using additional packages and dependencies makes Docker more effective, but the fundamentals remain the same.
 I easily may adapt to more advanced and enterprise applications of data management tools.

+### Previous Version without environmental variables
+when you insert static variabes we do not use the docker compose, nor is needed `.yml`
+1. `sudo docker build -t serial_receiver .`
+2. `sudo docker run -t -i --device=/dev/ttyACM0 IMAGE_ID`
+- by using the --device flag we give access to the dev directory through which we receive our data